Codecademy/docs/content/python/concepts/dictionaries-in-python.md

 Python dictionaries are dynamic and mutable which means they can be changed.

-If you assign a value to an already existing dictionary key it does not add the key a second time, but instead replaces the existing value.
+If you assign a value to an already existing dictionary key, it does not add the key a second time, but instead replaces the existing value.
 Dictionaries also have a number of built in methods which make it easier to manipulate the datastructure and objects containted within.
-To define a dictionary we assign a variable to a pair of curly braces {} or using the dictionary keyword eg.(dictionary()).

 **Note:** As of Python version 3.7, dictionaries are ordered, but in Python 3.6 and earlier, dictionaries are unordered.